ccheshirecat/volant/docs/start/introduction.md

 Volant ships with a minimal engine bundle.
 Runtime-specific capabilities are delivered as plugins that can live in independent repositories.
 A plugin manifest declares:

 - Runtime identifier (e.g., `browser`, `python-worker`)
+- Artifact references (rootfs, OCI images, optional signatures)
-- Resource requirements and kernel/initramfs selections
+- Resource requirements and workload contract
 - Action endpoints exposed by the agent
 - Optional OpenAPI reference for downstream tooling